sky-legal/sky-legal/README.md

 ## Explore More

-For more details, explore the `SL-V1.owl` file or use tools like [WebProtégé](https://webprotege.stanford.edu/).
+For more details, explore the `DemoOntologieDroitFrancais.OWL` file or use tools like [WebProtégé](https://webprotege.stanford.edu/).